dhanesh123in/blog/_posts/2022-02-08-sqlalchemy-example.markdown

 <h3>Conclusion</h3>

-SQLAlchemy provides a nice and easy way to manipulate database objects through Object Relationship Mapping, and also provides nice constructs for defining entity relationships, and flexible ways of creating/updating/deleting database records in a consistent manner.
+SQLAlchemy provides a nice and easy way to manipulate database objects through Object-Relational Mapping, and also provides nice constructs for defining entity relationships, and flexible ways of creating/updating/deleting database records in a consistent manner.

 So, this concludes the blog post.
 I hope you found this useful.
 Do drop me a note, if you have any comments/suggestions.